 Each cryptocurrency work on the same basis in that it is a large data log of information, namely transactions, that are used to determine how much of a cryptocurrency each address has attributed to it.
 The difference being that cryptocurrencies are purely digital, there is no option to take out a cryptocurrency in paper or coin form.

 When using cryptocurrencies you have a public key and a private key, both of which appear as strings of random numbers and letters.
-Think of your public key, sometimes referred to as a public address, as your email address and your private key as your password.
 It is very important that you never share your private key with anyone.
 It is also very important that you have your private key written down and stored in a safe and secure place.
-Ideally on a piece of paper or a hardware wallet, as these two are near impossible to hack.
-Storing private keys in text documents or notes is not advised.
 There is no “I Forgot My Private Key” option when it comes to cryptocurrencies.
 If you lose your private key, you lose everything controlled by the key.
-Similarly if anyone else gets your private key, they will own all the assets that are associated with it.

 The major difference between cryptocurrencies and traditional financial models is in the decentralized nature of cryptocurrencies.
 What this means is that when you spend a cryptocurrency, the approval of the transaction does not come from one central authority, like a bank or PayPal, but rather from a Peer-to-Peer network of computers, coming to a consensus that your transaction is legitimate.
 Many people regard this to be one of the most appealing and disruptive aspects of cryptocurrencies, this distribution of authority is ushering in a new age where money is controlled by the people rather than huge corporate organisations like banks.
 Most cryptocurrencies also offer the guarantee of privacy as the identity of each individual is concealed behind state of the art cryptography, meaning everyone’s privacy remains intact.